 Selfish is a word that we get to define.
-What I learnt over my 1-year trip is that many of us associate being selfish with something negative.
-But I also learnt to uncouple the negative emotion and the word, so I can define it what it means to me to be selfish.
-I don’t apologise for it anymore because I’m proud.
-I worked really hard to be able to prioritise my own happiness.
+What I learned over my 1-year trip is that many of us associate being selfish with something negative.
+But I also learned to uncouple the negative emotion and the word, so I can define it what it means to me to be selfish.
+I don’t apologize for it anymore because I’m proud.
+I worked really hard to be able to prioritize my own happiness.
 Why?
 Because that is the only one that I can influence, what I’m responsible for and what I truly care about.

 Off to see the world mum